kendomaniac/single_cell_transcriptomics/README.md

 # single_cell_transcriptomics
-Repository for exemplary data used in single cell transcriptomics chapters annotated_GSM3618014_gene_count.csv.zip dataset from GSM3618014 to which the symbols have been added RNA-5c_clustering.output.csv.zip cell type annotation file from Alessandri et al. Int.
+Repository for exemplary data used in single cell transcriptomics chapters The GEO dataset GSM3618014 includes the human lung adenocarcinoma cell lines H2228, H1975, A549, H838 and HCC827 mixed at the same ratio [[Tian et al. 2018](https://pubmed.ncbi.nlm.nih.gov/30096152/)]. annotated_GSM3618014_gene_count.csv.zip dataset is derived from GSM3618014, by adding the symbols to ensembl ids
+RNA-5c_clustering.output.csv.zip cell type annotation file from Alessandri et al. Int.
 J. Mol.
 Sci.
 2021, 22, 1275.
 RNA-5c.csv.zip count table ready to be used as example.
 Cells identifiers include the cell type they belong.